 Low environmental impact products for home and office use are now being recognized — such as a cloth towel dispenser for the washroom.

 **A study conducted by the University of Westminster revealed that cloth towel dispensers are far more hygienic.
-Hot air dryers can cause cross contamination by blowing bacteria into the air.
+Hot air dryers can cause cross-contamination by blowing bacteria into the air.

 Now, ‘green cleaning’ options for machinery parts washers and engine products are also available!

 For a workplace where a machinery parts washer is used, alkaline detergents mixed with water is a favourable option.
-Water-based parts washers give you all the cleaning power of solvent, with cleaning solutions that are safe and biodegradable.
+Water-based parts washers give you all the cleaning power of the solvent, with cleaning solutions that are safe and biodegradable.